 First, let me break down autoimmunity in case you are not aware of what it means.
 Autoimmune simply means that your body is attacking itself.
 Your immune system is set up to fight invaders that enter your body – diseases and infection. .
 But in autoimmunity, your body gets confused, for a lack of better words, and starts attacking healthy cells in your body.
 There are 80 different types of autoimmune diseases, and many stem from having a leaky gut, which I’ll touch on in a moment.
 To this day, I don’t know what type of autoimmune disease that I have, but I’m treating it in the way that I should regardless.
 Update: I was diagnosed with Rheumatoid Arthritis in May 2018.

 What is a leaky gut?

 Leaky gut is a hot term these days, and is explained as tight junctions in the gut, which control what passes through the lining of the small intestine, not working properly.
 The intestinal lining is supposed to form a tight barrier that controls what gets into the bloodstream.
 But an unhealthy gut lining may have large cracks or holes, allowing partially digested food, toxins, and bugs to penetrate the tissues beneath it.
-This, in turn, can trigger inflammation and also alters the bactieria in the digestive track, and can potentially cause a whole host of issues.
+This, in turn, can trigger inflammation and also alters the bacteria in the digestive track, and can potentially cause a whole host of issues.
 The standard American diet (SAD), which is low in fiber and high in sugar and saturated fats, may initiate this process; also thought to cause leaky gut are stress and heavy alcohol use.
 I’m not sure what my personal instigator could have been, but it became apparent over time that I have a leaky gut which needs to be fixed.

 “A common initial step some practitioners take is to remove foods that can be inflammatory and could promote changes in the gut flora.
 Among the most common are alcohol, processed foods, certain medications, and any foods that may cause allergies or sensitivities.”¹